kilpkonn/msc-thesis/main.typ

   ],
 ) <term-search-depth-accuracy>

-The amount of suggestions shown in @term-search-depth-time follows similar pattern to terms found, but the curve is flatter.
+The amount of suggestions shown in @term-search-depth-time follows similar pattern to holes filled, but the curve is flatter.
 Note that for amount of suggestions, bigger number is not always better as too many suggestions is overwhelming.

 To more closely investigate the time complexity of the algorithm we ran the experiment up to depth of 20.